-Design and Technology is a fascinating, rewarding and increasingly important subject in the modern world.
-The Design and Technology Department at Hampton promotes innovation, resourcefulness and independent learning, encouraging each pupil to reach his full potential through individual design and make projects.
+Design and Engineering is a fascinating, rewarding and increasingly important subject in the modern world.
+The Design and Engineering Department at Hampton promotes innovation, resourcefulness and independent learning, encouraging each pupil to reach his full potential through individual design and make projects.

-Hampton’s Design and Technology pupils produce exceptional work, and in recent years, several Hamptonians have won highly prestigious Arkwright Scholarships, designed to nuture future leaders in Engineering and Technical Design.
+Hampton’s Design and Engineering pupils produce exceptional work, and in recent years, several Hamptonians have won highly prestigious Arkwright Scholarships, designed to nuture future leaders in Engineering and Technical Design.

 - To promote the practical, investigative and creative skills required to understand and contribute to our technological world